shinsenter/defer-wordpress/README.txt

 = What is defer.js? =

-🥇 A super tiny, native performant library for lazy-loading JS, CSS, images, iframes...
+🥇 A super tiny, native performance library for lazy-loading JS, CSS, images, iframes...
 Defer almost anything, easily speed up your website.

 = Why should I lazy-load my content? =